Martyrs of Palestine

 On the Martyrs of Palestine is a work by church historian and Bishop of Caesarea, Eusebius (AD 263 – 339), relating the persecution of Christians in Caesarea under Roman Emperor Diocletian.
 The work survives in two forms, a shorter recension which formed part of his Ecclesiastical History, and a longer version, discovered only in 1866.
 Eusebius was present in Caesarea at the time of the persecutions he recounts.

 Background

 The shorter version of Martyrs of Palestine was probably a revision of the longer recension.
 It is possible that both extant versions are only fragments of a now lost longer work.
 The long recension was composed sometime after 311, when the persecutions in Caesarea had ceased, and published in 315–316.

 Short recension

 Although shorter than the other version, there are accounts of martyrdoms in Caesarea that are not contained in the long recension, such as the voluntary martyrdoms of Timolaus and Companions.

 Long recension

+The long version differs from the short one most remarkably in how it is written from a localized perspective.
+Eusebius refer to "our city of Caesarea" (as opposed to "the city" in the short version), and uses "this our country" to refer to Palestine.

 The cruelty of the persecutors, the endurance and suffering of the martyrs, are entered into in greater detail in the longer version.

+He ends the long work by expressing his hope that he can represent "our land" to Christians elsewhere in the world and through this work make "the whole people of Palestine" (Syriac: ˁammā kullēh d-Pallistīnā) proud.